 "The typical Donizetti soprano heroine requires range, power, agility, and expression, and we were pleased with all of these in Jessica Sandidge's Paolina.
 As with her other two triangle-mates, she started in a good place vocally and improved as the performance continued and she warmed up even more.
 She has a genuinely beautiful sound throughout her voice and is also a beautiful young woman."

 American Soprano Jessica Sandidge grew up in California, then moved to Boston to attend graduate school at New England Conservatory.
 She later moved to New York to continue her pursuit of a career in opera.
-She joined the Metropolitan Opera roster in their 2016/17 season, covering the role of Jano in Janácek's Jenufa, and will return again next season joining the cast of the premiere of Marnie.
-In 2017 she returned to the Metropolitan Opera for her second season, covering Sylvainne in The Merry Widow.
+She joined the Metropolitan Opera roster in their 2016/17 season, covering the role of Jano in Janácek's Jenufa.
+In 2017 she returned to the Metropolitan Opera for her second season, covering Sylvainne in The Merry Widow, and returned again this season joining the cover cast in the premiere of Nico Muhly's Marnie.

 Of her performance as Mimì with Martina Arroyo's Prelude to Performance, Anthony Tommasini of the New York Times wrote: "...these young singers understand Puccini’s characters, especially Jessica Sandidge, who brings a melting soprano voice and vulnerability to Mimi, the winsome seamstress stricken with tuberculosis.”